elebail202/Function_Documentation/documentation.md

     It seems okay now.

-7. The variable 'param' is not found in 'main_flat.m' so I am trying to figure out to what it refers.
+<span style='color:mediumseagreen'>**7.**</span> The variable 'param' is not found in 'main_flat.m' so I am trying to figure out to what it refers.
 I see no variable like this in the different codes, I decided to do without though :

     At line 96, I wrote :